Abandon Your Silo

 Interprofessional collaboration is applicable to all healthcare environments.
 One example is the use of interprofessional education and work-based learning to promote collaborative practice in primary care in the United Kingdom.

-A study (Cameron et al.) conducted in 2012 reviewed literature about the effectiveness of interprofessional education in primary care.
+A study conducted in 2012 reviewed literature about the effectiveness of interprofessional education in primary care.
 Work-based learning was addressed as a practical approach to providing interprofessional education.
-Use of work-based learning in primary care could provide an opportunity to create a ‘community of practice’ (p.
-215).
+Use of work-based learning in primary care could provide an opportunity to create a 'community of practice' (Cameron et al. 2012).